What RV Parks in Mexico Are Really Like: Costs, Amenities, + Tips

-Amenities in Mexican RV parks can vary greatly just like in the US or Canada.
-What you will find at a typical RV Park in Mexico might include a communal area or kitchen, bathrooms, and showers.
-Although hot water isn’t guaranteed.
+Mexican RV park amenities can vary greatly, not unlike in the US or Canada.
+What you will find at typical RV parks in Mexico might include a communal area or kitchen, bathrooms, and showers.
+Although, hot water isn’t guaranteed.

 Popular destinations for RVers for example, the Baja Peninsula and the west coast of mainland Mexico around Puerto Vallarta or Mazatlan have more full-amenity RV parks than more rural less visited areas of the country.